ibm-cloud-docs/network-attached-storage/connect-nas-storage-windows.md

 |The Command Line|Enter the **command** below in the Command Line.
 No further action is required to map the NAS.<br/><br/><code>net use {drive letter}: \\Hostname\Username /u:username password</code><br/><br/>**Example:**<blockquote>net use z: \\nas0X.service.softlayer.com\auser /u:auser apass</blockquote>|
 |Windows File Explorer|Proceed to the next step.|

-1. Determine if you want to connect to NAS storage through the command line or through Windows File Explorer.
+1. Determine whether you want to connect to NAS storage through the command line or through Windows File Explorer.

-2. From the **Tools** menu for the server, slect **Map Network Drive**.
+2. From the **Tools** menu for the server, select **Map Network Drive**.

 3. Select the **Drive Letter** you want from the **Drive** list.